 You want the flat-bottomed sort of masher, with lots of holes, not the squiggly kind that looks like a bicycle rack.

-There’s no brand name on the one I have, so I don’t know exactly what it is, but the masher on the left is the closest I could find.
+There’s no brand name on the one I have, so I don’t know exactly what it is, but the masher on the top is the closest I could find.
 The holes on mine are rectangular, not round, but I think that will be OK, since real spaetzle maker holes are round.
 The key is that there’s a flat surface, with lots of holes in it.

 A super-easy way to get your noodle fix.
 And, with my method you don't need any special tools either.